You probably think you can get all the memory training you need from books, right?

 12. You Might Even Get To Meet The Man Himself

 To tell you the truth, I didn’t even know Tony Buzan was going to be at the training.
-The ticket named Phil Chambers as the instructor and I went more than content with that.
+The ticket named Phil Chambers as the instructor and I went more than content with enjoying his memory expertise.

-But sometimes Tony does attend these memory trainings and I was so delighted that he did.
+But sometimes Tony does attend these memory trainings and I was so delighted that he turned up at this one!

 And I don’t know how to tell you this without stepping outside my usual Canadian-bred modesty, but I’m going to lay it out because it may inspire you and it doesn’t feel right to keep something so monumental a secret amongst only a few.